 In addition to unlimited, free two-day shipping, you’ll also enjoy access to Amazon’s Instant Video streaming service.
 Prime members also get a free Audible download, access to a Kindle lending library, photo storage and more.

 If you don’t cancel within the six month trial period, you’ll be billed just $49 per year to continue the service.
 That’s 50% off the normal rate!
 This is my absolute favorite student discount.
+Click here to sign up on the Amazon website!

 Try Apple Music for almost 50% off!